 When to see a doctor

-See your doctor if you develop signs and symptoms associated with hypopituitarism.
+See your doctor if you develop any of the signs and symptoms associated with hypopituitarism.

-Contact your doctor immediately if certain signs or symptoms of hypopituitarism develop suddenly or are associated with a severe headache, visual disturbances, confusion or a drop in blood pressure.
-Such signs and symptoms could represent sudden bleeding into the pituitary gland (pituitary apoplexy), which requires prompt medical attention.
+Contact your doctor immediately if signs or symptoms of hypopituitarism develop suddenly or are associated with a severe headache, visual disturbances, confusion or a drop in blood pressure.
+These could be signs and symptoms of sudden destruction of the pituitary gland tissue (pituitary apoplexy), often caused by bleeding into the pituitary gland.
+Pituitary apoplexy is a medical emergency and requires prompt medical attention.

-Hypopituitarism may be the result of inherited disorders, but more often it's acquired.
-Hypopituitarism frequently is triggered by a tumor of the pituitary gland.
+Hypopituitarism has a number of causes.
+In many cases, hypopituitarism is caused by a tumor of the pituitary gland.
 As a pituitary tumor increases in size, it can compress and damage pituitary tissue, interfering with hormone production.
 A tumor can also compress the optic nerves, causing visual disturbances.